redis/redis-doc/commands/rpoplpush.md

 ## Pattern: Reliable queue

-Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
+Redis is often used as a messaging server to implement the processing of background jobs or other kinds of messaging tasks.
-A simple form of queue is often obtained pushing values into a list in the producer side, and waiting for this values in the consumer side using `RPOP` (using polling), or `BRPOP` if the client is better served by a blocking operation.
+A simple form of a queue is often obtained by pushing values into a list on the producer's side and waiting for these values on the consumer's side using `RPOP` (using polling), or `BRPOP` if the client is better served by a blocking operation.

-However in this context the obtained queue is not _reliable_ as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but before it can be processed.
+However, in this context the obtained queue is not _reliable_ as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but before it can be processed.

 `RPOPLPUSH` (or `BRPOPLPUSH` for the blocking variant) offers a way to avoid this problem: the consumer fetches the message and at the same time pushes it into a _processing_ list.
-It will use the `LREM` command in order to remove the message from the _processing_ list once the message has been processed.
+It will use the `LREM` command to remove the message from the _processing_ list once the message has been processed.

-An additional client may monitor the _processing_ list for items that remain there for too much time, pushing timed out items into the queue again if needed.
+An additional client may monitor the _processing_ list for items that remain there for too much time, pushing timed-out items into the queue again if needed.

 ## Pattern: Circular list